MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Click the Purchasing Series link to open the Purchasing E-mail Setup window.

 3. Mark the documents you want to send in e-mail.
-If a document is unmarked, it can’t be sent in e-mail.
+If a document is unmarked, it can't be sent in e-mail.
 To select all documents, mark the Enable option.

 4. Enter or select the message ID you want to send for each document type you want to send in e-mail.
-A message ID isn’t required when sending documents in e-mail.
+A message ID isn't required when sending documents in e-mail.

 5. Enter or select an address that a vendor can use to send a reply e-mail for